Miigon/blog/_posts/golang/projects/2021-01-29-golang-project-tic-tac-toe.md

 2. set current square position to `(x + a, y + b)`
 3. repeat the process until different marks between iteration was found or a border was hit.

-It's a generalized description of all the for-loops we discussed before.
+This is a generalized description of all the for-loops we discussed before.
 By using different delta `(a, b)`, we can control how we move between different iterations.
 So __the same code can be used to check for horizontals, verticals	and diagonals__.